 In this guide, I have laid out seven steps to help you calculate measurement uncertainty.
 While this is not a complete how-to guide, I have given you plenty of information to help you perform uncertainty estimation yourself.
 So, start estimating uncertainty and tell me what works for you and what you struggle with.

-If you have additional questions or suggestions that will help improve this guide, leave a comment/contact me.
-I will glad to hear your feedback.
+If you have additional questions or suggestions that will help improve this guide, contact me and share your comments.
+I will glad to get your feedback.

 Castrup, H. (2007).
 Distributions for Uncertainty Analysis.
 Bakersfield, CA: Integrated Sciences Group.